 Mule Canyon Ruin

-Explore this incredible Anasazi village
+Explore this ancient Anasazi village

 Mule Canyon Ruin is a small Anasazi village, used for living quarters and religious ceremonies.
 The masonry structures now visible were constructed of sandstone blocks set in wet soil mortar.
 The construction materials were obtained from the immediate vicinity of the site.
 During occupation, the walls of the structures (except, the kiva) were higher, and all were roofed.
 The roofs consisted of a log frame, covered with progressively smaller limbs and sticks, then sealed with soil mortar.
 The floors of all the structures consisted of hard-packed soil.
 Read more...